Continuous Record Laplace-based Inference about the Break Date in Structural Change Models: Laplace-based Estimation

-The factor $T^{1-\kappa}$ is the rate at which the LS estimator $N\widehat{\lambda}_{b}^{\mathrm{LS}}$ was shown to convergence to $N_{b}^{0}$ under the continuous record asymptotic setting of CP.
+The factor $T^{1-\kappa}$ is the rate at which $N\widehat{\lambda}_{b}^{\mathrm{LS}}$ convergences to $N_{b}^{0}$ under the continuous record asymptotic setting.
 Note that the local parameter $u$ is allowed to vary over the entire real line.
 On the range $\left\{ \left|u\right|<K\right\} $, $N_{b}$ approaches $N_{b}^{0}$ at the rate $T^{1-\kappa}$.
-Thus, we will deduce a convergence result for the normalized criterion function $\gamma_{h}\widetilde{Q}_{h}\left(u\right)$ toward a tight Gaussian process by using similar arguments as in CP.
-For other values of $u,$ we shall show that the tails of the Quasi-posterior are negligible.
+Thus, we will deduce a convergence result for the normalized criterion function $\gamma_{h}\widetilde{Q}_{h}\left(u\right)$ toward a tight Gaussian process.
+For other values of $u,$ we show that the tails of the Quasi-posterior are negligible.
 For the latter, one uses properties of the Gaussian component of the limit process $\mathscr{V}\left(\cdot\right),$ and show that it cannot diverge faster than the (negative) drift component.
-Since the Quasi-posterior is an exponential transform of the centered objective function, then the tails of a certain expansion of the criterion function diverge (after rescaling) to minus infinity.
-This essentially follows because the objective function can only be maximized for values of the parameter sufficiently close to $N_{b}^{0},$ and so its re-centered version is always negative and bounded away from zero if $N_{b}$ is far from $N_{b}^{0}$.
+Since the Quasi-posterior is an exponential transform of the centered objective function, the tails of some expansion of the criterion function diverge (after rescaling) to minus infinity.
+This follows because the objective function can only be maximized for values of the parameter sufficiently close to $N_{b}^{0},$ and so its re-centered version is always negative and bounded away from zero if $N_{b}$ is far from $N_{b}^{0}$.
 The normalizing sequence $\left\{ \gamma_{h}\right\} $ then makes the exponential transformation negligible for such $N_{b}$ far from $N_{b}^{0}$.